-Exquisite Corpse is a game developed by surrealist writers in the 1920s.
-The game lets you randomly create combinations of words which your own intelligence often finds meaning in.
+Exquisite Corpse is a poetry or story idea generating game developed by surrealist writers in the 1920s.
+The game lets you randomly create interesting imagery or combinations of words which can apply your own creativity to in order to come up with original story ideas.
 (The name of the game is one of the first images the inventors created by playing it.)

 You can use this game as an entertaining party activity (with your writer friends), as a poetry generator, or as a way to create some unique imagery that can inspire your next story.

 Here's how it works

 The first thing you need to play this game is some lists of words.
 In particular you need nouns, verbs, and adjectives.
 If you are playing with a group of people, assign each person a number from one to five and give them the following tasks:

 Person 1: Write down an adjective

 Don't tell them what will be done with these words, and don't let anyone find out what anyone else's chosen words are.
 You can encourage them to choose words that are interesting, colourful, or unusual.